Naqhid/Test-Todo-list/README.md

 # Todo-List

-> In this project we build a Goal Manager application in wich users can add goals and interact with them
+> In this project we build a Goal Manager application in which users can add goals and interact with them

 ## Built With